+- A. Tick (3) the most appropriate options:

+- 1. (c)

+- 2. (b)

+- 3. (c)

+- 4. (b)

-1. (c) 2. (b) 3. (c) 4. (b) 5. (a)
+- 5. (a)

-- B. Fill in the blanks of these sentences with correct words from the box. - 1.
-Just thirty years ago, Mawsynram had no paved roads. - 2.
+- 1. Just thirty years ago, Mawsynram had no paved roads. - 2.
 The women make rain covers known as knups. - 3.
 Those who have second homes elsewhere, flee to escape the season. - 4.
 In Sanskrit, Meghalaya means 'the abode of the clouds'. - 5.
-The grass-covered roofs are meant to muffle the relentless drumming of the rain. - C. Write 'T' for true and 'F' for false statements.

-1. F 2.
-F 3.
-F 4.
-T 5.
+The grass-covered roofs are meant to muffle the relentless drumming of the rain. - C. Write 'T' for true and 'F' for false statements: - 1.
+F - 2.
+T - 3.
+F - 4.
+T - 5.
 T 6.
-F
+F - D. Match the adjectives in Column A with correct nouns in Column B:

 Column A Column B

-1. deafening (a) residents

-2. insufferable (b) drumming

-3. impoverished (c) rain

-4. striking - (d) experience

-5. historical (e) legacies

-6. relentless (f) figures

-- E. Answer each of the following questions in one or two sentences. - 1.
-This village is situated in the state of Meghalaya. - 2.
-Mawsynram receives the maximum rainfall in India. - 3.
-The people of Mawsynram spend the winter season preparing for the wet season. - 4.
-Bamboo and broom grass-a delicate, fragrant, olive-coloured grass are used to make Indian brooms. - 5.
-Knups are made from bamboo slivers, plastic sheets and broom grass to create a rain shield that resembles a turtle shell, meant to be worn on one's head while being large enough to keep rain off one's knees. - 6.
-Shillong's former nick name was 'Scotland of the East?
+- 1. deafening (a) residents - 2. insufferable (b) drumming - 3. impoverished (c) rain 4. historical (d) experience - 5. relentless (e) figures - E. Answer the following questions: - 1.
+Mawsynram receives the maximum rainfall in India. - 2.
+The people of Mawsynram spend the winter season preparing for the wet season. - 3.
+Knups are made from bamboo slivers, plastic sheets and broom grass to create a rain shield that resembles a turtle shell, meant to be worn on one's head while being large enough to keep rain off one's knees. - 4.
+Shillong's former nick name was 'Scotland of the East? - 5.
+Some thirty years ago, Mawsynram had no paved roads, no running water and no electricity, which made the six month long monsoon an insufferable experience for the poor residents. - 6.

-- F. Answer each of the following questions in detail. - 1.
-'Rust' means a raddish- brown substance that forms on the surface of iron, etc caused by the action of air and water.
-'Rushty signs' refer to the rusty marks on the walls and furniture in the houses of Mawsynram. - 2.
-Some thirty years ago, Mawsynram had no paved roads, no running water and no electricity, which made the six month long monsoon an insufferable experience for the poor residents. - 3.
-During every winter season, the residents of Mawsynram repair their battered roofs, cut and hoard firewood for light and fuel for cooking, and buy and store food grains as it is not possible to go out during the wettest months. - 4.
-Women use bamboo slivers, plastic sheets and broom grass to make knups. - 5.
 Bamboo and broom grass are the chief plants of this rocky and hilly region.
-They are used to make baskets, brooms and knups. - 6.
+They are used to make baskets, brooms and knups. - 7.
 Cherrapuji used to be the record holder in Guinness Book for being the wettest place.
 But it is Mawsynram that receives the heaviest rainfall in the world.
 But the people of Mawsynram do not pay attention to this.
 Very few residents of Mawsynram seem to know or care about their record-holder status.

-A. Write the words from the lesson that mean the following.
+- A. Write the words from the lesson that mean the following: - 1. impoverished

-1. impoverished